New York School of Applied Design for Women

-History

 Early years

 The school, originally located at 200 West 23rd Street, was established in 1892.
 The founder and driving force of the school, Ellen Dunlap Hopkins, was involved in the academic program, fund-raising among wealthy individuals, management, and administration.

 Design drawings for silk fabric exhibited at the New York School of Applied Design for Women; the instructor was Miss Johnstone.

 Unique at its time for providing advanced education to working-class women, its purpose was that "of affording to women inspiration which may enable them to earn a livelihood by the employment of their taste and manual dexterity in the application of ornamental design to manufacture and the arts."

 The school provided courses in illustration, book cover design, interior design, wallpaper and textile design, architecture, and a wide range of other art and design courses.
 The school, with an extensive art library, taught historic art and design classes for the students' first two years at the school.
 It employed Henry L. Parkhurst of Tiffany Glass and Decorating Company to teach book cover design; Paul de Longpré taught watercolor flower painting; Daniel Carter Beard taught animal drawing.
 The school arranged for the sale of artworks by graduates and students.

 Its original directors were James Carroll Beckwith of the Art Students League of New York and the Metropolitan Museum of Art, Reverend Dr. John Wesley Brown of Saint Thomas Church, lawyer and statesman Elihu Root, and Ellen Dunlap Hopkins.
 Its later supporters included John D. Rockefeller, J. P. Morgan, and Adolph Lewisohn.

 Within two years of operation, two of its students were the first women to join the New York Sketch Club, and a student was the first woman to have her work presented with male architects at the Architectural League.

 The school outgrew its rented quarters and rented additional space an adjacent building.
 Harvey Wiley Corbett, an architect and instructor at the school, ran the Atelier Corbett and the school's architectural department, based upon the principles that he learned at the École des Beaux-Arts in France.
 When it was clear that a new building was needed, he engaged his students to work on the plans for the building, some paid at scale wages.